DevMcC/laravel-partial-seeder/README.md

 # About
 This packages extends the seeding functionality with the addition of history control.
-This allows you to only run the seeders that you haven't seeded yet.
+This allows you to only run the seeders that you haven't run yet.